platformio/platformio-docs/faq.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-If you use :ref:`pioide`, please check in PlatformIO IDE Settings that "Use built-in PIO Core" is enabled.
+If you use :ref:`pioide`, please check in PlatformIO IDE Settings that "Use built-in PlatformIO Core" is enabled.

 If you modify system environment variable ``PATH`` in your Bash/Fish/ZSH profile, please do not override global ``PATH``.
 This line